ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 --- OR ---

-use the py script file.
-See below, after the Notes section, entitled- "Which to use?
+Use the py script file.
+See section below, after the Notes section, entitled- "Which to use?
 Standalone .exe file or .py file"